-2.1 This report presents the Winter Service Policy 2019/20 which remains in a similar format and covers a similar network to the Policy approved by this Committee in previous years.
+2.1 This report presents the Winter Service Policy 2020/21 which remains in a similar format and covers a similar network to the Policy approved by this Committee in previous years, with the exception of a COVID 19 Vehicle Usage Guidelines (Appendix 5).
 This is generally based on the network and times of the public bus service with additional priority and resources allocated to strategic high speed roads.